Population-scale dietary interests during the COVID-19 pandemic: Results

-In the Supplementary Material (Figure \ref{fig:share}), we additionally provide an alternative analysis where the outcome variable is the relative volume share (\ie, the fraction of the total weekly food interest that is allocated to the respective search queries), rather than absolute volume as analyzed above.
+In the Supplementary Material (Supplementary Figure 9), we additionally provide an alternative analysis where the outcome variable is the relative volume share (\ie, the fraction of the total weekly food interest that is allocated to the respective search queries), rather than absolute volume as analyzed above.
 This way, we control for the overall increased food interest.
-In terms of the share of interest, the most prominent increases indeed occurred for pastry and bakery products (over 50\% increase in share fraction in nine of the 12 countries) and bread and flatbread (over 50\% increase in share faction in six of the 12 countries), whereas the share of interest in other food categories remained robust.
+In terms of the share of interest, the most prominent increases again occurred for pastry and bakery products (over 50\% increase in share fraction in 11 of the 18 countries) and bread and flatbread (over 50\% increase in share faction in six of the 18 countries), whereas the share of interest in other food categories remained robust or decreased slightly.
+The most prominent decreases in terms of the share of interest occurred for soft drinks, alcoholic drinks, and sandwiches---beverages and food presumably typically consumed in social contexts taking place outside of home.

-In Table \ref{tab:individual_concepts_model}, we show the effects at the entity level.
-Although most food categories saw increased interest in most countries, there are specific foods with a negative effect, where interest decreased as mobility decreased, such as tapas and cotton candy.
+Although most food categories saw increased interest in most countries, there are specific foods where interest decreased as mobility decreased, such as tapas and energy drinks (Supplementary Data 1).

 We next measure the time it took for search interest to revert to normal, illustrated in Figure \ref{fig:masterfig} for the example of Brazil.
-We measure how many weeks after the mobility decrease it takes until the modeled interest in 2020 is no longer significantly different from the counterfactual prediction based on 2019 (based on non-overlapping 95\% CI).
-In addition to being drastic in amplitude, we observe that the numerous shifts in interests lasted for months.
-For instance, the shortest duration of increased interest in food prepared within the household, consumed at home was 17 weeks (in Denmark; Figure \ref{fig:time_modes}), and the shortest duration of increased interest in specific food categories, nine weeks (wine, beer, and liquor in France; Figure \ref{fig:time_cats}).
-Most of the changes in interest in specific groups of food entities are transient, and the interest came back to normal within 30 weeks.
+We measure how many weeks after the mobility decrease it takes until the modeled interest in 2020 is no longer significantly different from the counterfactual prediction based on 2019 (based on non-overlapping 95\% confidence intervals).
+In addition to being large in amplitude, we observe that the numerous shifts in interests lasted for months.
+For instance, the shortest duration of increased interest in food prepared within the household and consumed at home was 6 weeks (in Egypt; Figure \ref{fig:time_modes}), and the shortest duration of increased interest in specific food categories, nine weeks (wine, beer, and liquor in France, pastry and bakery products in Denmark, and sandwiches in Sweden; Figure \ref{fig:time_cats}).
+Most of the changes in interest in specific groups of food entities are transient, and the interest returned to normal within 30 weeks.